 Love in Earnest was published in 1892, the year that Wilde first met gay activist George Ives at the Authors’ Club in London.
 Ives went on to found a secret society for homosexuals called the Order of Chaeronea, of which Nicholson and many other of Wilde friends were members.

-Shortly after this at George Ives’ rooms at the Albany (the Albany being where Ernest resides in Earnest) Wilde met John Francis Bloxam, another Uranian undergraduate at Exeter College, Oxford.
+Shortly after this at George Ives’ rooms at the Albany (the Albany being the trendy apartment building where Ernest resides in The Importance of being Earnest) Wilde met John Francis Bloxam, another Uranian undergraduate at Exeter College, Oxford.
 Bloxam was in the process of editing and seeking contributions for a college journal entitled The Chameleon—which eventually appeared in 1894.

-The Chameleon—a creature symbolic of hiding in plain sight—ran to one notorious issue of 100 copies.
+The Chameleon—which is a creature symbolic of hiding in plain sight—ran to one notorious issue of 100 copies.
 But what an issue!

 This obscure single issue of a university journal casts a long shadow.